Hindu Gymkhana, Karachi: History

 The Hindu Gymkhana was established by the Seth Ramgopal Gourdhanandh Mohatta and the Hindu community in 1925 on a plot of 47,000 square yards.
 It was designed by Agha Ahmed Hussain.
 It was named Seth Ramgopal Goverdhandas Mohatta Hindu Gymkhana at that time.

 After the Independence, the Hindu Gymkhana was taken over by the Evacuee Trust Property Board.
 In 1978, about 60 per cent the land of Hindu Gymkhana was given to the Police Department and another 6000 square yards were given to the Federal Public Service Commission.
 Later, 3500 square yards were given to the Aligarh Muslim University and another 400 square yards was allotted to Abdul Majeed Khan received almost of land as an allotment.
 Currently it has only 4,500 square yards of land compared to 47,000 square yards in 1925.

 The building's condition deteriorated over the years, and it was almost demolished in 1984.
 It was protected by the intervention of the Heritage Foundation of Pakistan.
-In 2005, the Pakistan president Pervez Musharraf handed the building over to National Academy of Performing Arts The Hindu Gymkhana now houses Pakistan's National Academy of Performing Arts (NAPA) and is run by its chief Zia Mohyeddin - a prominent stage and Pakistani television personality.
+In 2005, the Pakistan president Pervez Musharraf handed the building over to National Academy of Performing Arts The Hindu Gymkhana now houses Pakistan's National Academy of Performing Arts (NAPA), founded by Zia Mohyeddin – a prominent stage and Pakistani television personality – who led it until his death in 2023.